atomone-hub/genesis/README.md

 as a minimal IBC/ICS hub secured by a staking token that targets 2/3 of the stake to be bonded.
-We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the highest order for not just the hub but its hosted shards and IBC connected network allowing AtomOne to occupy a real and an important niche.
+We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the the highest order for not just the hub but its hosted shards and IBC connected network allowing AtomOne to occupy a real and important niche.
 When there is a double-spend attack on the hub, the staking tokens of those responsible for the attack should be used to compensate the victims as much as reasonable, and the non-zero remainder of the penalty burned.
 A staking token of an